flawil-beavers/Future-Engineers_2025/README.md

 ## Introduction

-We, Damian Hardegger and Philipp Kündig, make up the WRO team Flawil Beavers.
-We've been participating in WRO competitions since 2019.
-Previously, we competed in the RoboMission category and were successful there.
-But last year, we took on a new challenge and ventured into the Future Engineers category.
-There, too, we were able to gain our first experiences and even win the Open Championships in Italy.
+We, **Damian Hardegger and Philipp Kündig**, form the WRO team **Flawil Beavers**.
+Since 2019, we have been actively participating in the World Robot Olympiad, starting in the RoboMission category where we achieved several successful results.
+In 2023, we decided to take on a new challenge and moved into the Future Engineers category.
+There, we gained our first experience with autonomous driving and vehicle robotics — and even managed to win the Open Championships in Italy.

+This documentation provides a complete technical overview of our Future Engineers project, including the mechanical design, electronics, software architecture, and our development process.
+The goal of this README is to offer a clear reference for judges, mentors, and other teams who may benefit from our approach, CAD files, wiring diagrams, and assembly instructions.

+We believe in transparent engineering and hope that sharing our work contributes to the WRO community and inspires teams entering the Future Engineers category.

 ---

 # **Assembly Instructions**
+Below you’ll find a concise assembly guide covering all major build steps.
 ---

 <details><summary><span style="font-size:1.4em; font-weight:700;">Step 1 – Preparations</span></summary>